-Regulations on cryptocurrencies are heating up across the globe.
+Regulatory agencies and governments are increasingly turning their attention to cryptocurrencies.
+These decentralized, revolutionary coins are threatening the status quo and centralized entities want to only control them in the same way as fiat currencies.
 It’s no wonder that many people are worrying whether their beloved privacy coins will survive regulation.
 The efforts of authorities to

 Government oversight of cryptocurrencies is not something new.
-In fact, in 2013, right after Edward Snowden released NSA documents in the famous whistleblowing case, the US government began targeting bitcoin users.
+In fact, shortly after Edward Snowden released NSA documents in the famous whistleblowing case, the US government began targeting bitcoin users.

 - When someone wants to spy and track transactions, they may set up spy nodes that attempt to triangulate data.